Sivolc2/kscale_hacks_dec_2024/README.md

-# Zeroth Bot - Voice-Controlled Robot with Digital Twin
+# PROJECT ZERO - Voice-Controlled Robot with Digital Twin

 A hackathon project that combines voice control, computer vision, and digital twin capabilities to create an extensible robot control system.